 Particular themes and topics determined in advance.
 May be repeated for credit if topic varies.

 Anthropological thought in West from earliest times to present: 19th and 20th centuries, corresponding to period of emergence of anthropology as academic discipline.
 Developments related to broader historical context of changing social, political, economic circumstances.
 Role and significance of contemporary anthropology; correlative developments in sociology, psychology, human biology.
 Prerequisite: ANTH 111 or 166.

 Issues and problems in morphological and syntactic theory.
 Universal, typological and other comparative analytic aspects of morphosyntax.
 Counts toward Harpur distribution requirements as either humanities or social sciences.
-Prerequisite: ANTH /LING 118, or consent of instructor.
+Lecture and discussion format.
+Prerequisite: ANTH 118, or consent of instructor.

 Variation in the human skeleton studied at an advanced level for the purposes of personal identification.
 Every aspect of forensic anthropological investigation is covered, from search and recovery to the techniques of individual identification from human skeletal remains to report preparation and court testimony.
 Skeletal pathology as a marker for personal identification is emphasized, while cause of death is inferred through the interpretation of skeletal trauma to bone.
 Prerequisites: both ANTH 168 and ANTH 336.

 Human growth processes from conception to old age; biological aspects of growth, with consideration of secular trends, individual and population variations, and cultural factors that may influence biological growth processes.
 Prerequisite: ANTH 168.